 Absolutely – and that’s why the flu is so serious.
 Through a process called “drift and shift,” the flu virus always mutates from the previous year’s version – and sometimes changes during the flu season.
 Expect similar patterns to emerge during the 2016-2017 flu season; it’s not uncommon for two or three flu shots to become available, because the virus is always morphing into a different strain.

-Urgent Care Extra has flu shots, along with regular medical care to help you deal with injuries, sickness and any other immediate need.
-Stop by our urgent care clinics in Arizona and Nevada, or call our main support line at (480) 988-9108 to learn more about UCE.
-Thanks for reading the Urgent Care Extra blog!
+Banner Urgent Care has flu shots, along with regular medical care to help you deal with injuries, sickness and any other immediate need.
+Stop by our urgent care clinics in Arizona and Nevada, or call our main support line at (480) 988-9108 to learn more about Banner Urgent Care.
+Thanks for reading the Banner Urgent Care blog!